CallumJFraser/MageHand/README.md

 Please note that I am still learning: I welcome constructive criticism and any advice anyone is willing to give on ways to improve this codebase.
 I am not afraid to make mistakes, as there is no better way to learn.
 For this reason there will be many checkins of files, mostly small, and mistakes will be made.

 The development of this API was done on a mac and this is why the Test.command and Startup.command files are in the project.
+They where created to appease my lazyness for typing out the exact commands needed.

-These are almost useless unless you have a mac and create/place the project in the Documents/Projects/MageHandAPI/ folder.
+Credit to [felixge](https://github.com/felixge) for the [MySQL package](https://github.com/felixge/node-mysql) now included in the project.